 Fancy long sandy beaches and trips on a regular 50 year old train still in public service that isn’t running on a heritage railway?
 Well, Great Yarmouth may be up your street.

-My recent post about direct trains to the Kent coast gained a great deal of positive feedback so I thought why not do more listing places within easy reach of south east London by public transport?
+After a recent post about direct trains to the Kent coast gained a great deal of positive feedback I thought I’d do more listing places within easy reach of south east London by public transport.

 Ok, so this trip isn’t direct but may be easier than some imagine.
-For one, as Stratford has grown as a transport hub it now offers fast (ish) trains to East Anglia as well as coaches and has easy DLR links from much of SE London.
+For one, as Stratford has grown as a transport hub it now offers fast (ish) trains to East Anglia as well as coaches.
+It also quick DLR links from much of SE London.

 Megabus now run direct coaches starting at Stratford so you can avoid Victoria.
 National Express run from Victoria and also stop at Stratford.
 Both regularly have fares from a fiver.

 If you prefer a train and if you get down there in the next few weeks you can ride what is one of the oldest trains still running on the UK mainland that isn’t a heritage railway.
 It shuttles back and forth between Norwich and Great Yarmouth , but only for a few more weeks.
 And only one of two trains every other is this type.

 A train from Stratford to Great Yarmouth will set you back £13 each way if booking around a week in advance (though weekends are a bit more).
 With a railcard a third is knocked off.
 At Norwich a change is needed to one of these beasts which are pushing 60 years old, which are leaving the route in about a month’s time:

 The line is being upgraded as we speak (though not without issue) and the old semaphore signals will be replaced soon: